 wheels have their mounting face even with the centerline of the wheel and are by definition "ET 0".

 wheels have their mounting face toward the rear of the wheel - powerful rear-wheel drive cars often have wheels with negative offset.

 What does PCD mean?

 PCD stands for 'pitch circle diameter' and is the diameter of a circle drawn through the centre of your wheel's bolt holes.
 P.C.D. is measured in millimeters and also indicates the number of studs or bolts the wheel will have.

-Are tubeless tyres required for alloy wheels?
+Are tubeless tires required for alloy wheels?

 Is balancing and alignment necessary while installing alloy wheels?

-Just like any other steel wheels, balancing is necessary while installing alloy wheels to strike a perfect balance between the tyres and wheels.
+Just like any other steel wheels, balancing is necessary while installing alloy wheels to strike a perfect balance between the tires and wheels.
 This is necessary to avoid wobbling and uneven wear and tear.

 Do you get common alloy wheels, which fit on all the cars?